DHRI-Curriculum/NLTK_DHRI/lessons.md

 *Note that we are going to use the pre-cleaned, `dq_text` object for this section.*

-POS tagging is going through a text and identifying which part of speech each word belongs to (i.e., Noun, Verb, or Adjective).
+POS (Part-of-Speech) tagging is going through a text and identifying which part of speech each word belongs to (i.e., Noun, Verb, or Adjective).
 Every word belongs to a part of speech, but some words can be confusing.

 - Floyd is happy.
 - Happy is a state of being.